rithulkamesh/tech-police/README.md

 ## Events

--   `on_message_auto_thread`: Monitors the channels set in `AUTO_THREAD_CHANNELS` and automatically turns any messages posted there into their own threads
+-   `on_message`: Monitors the channels set in `AUTO_THREAD_CHANNELS` and automatically turns any messages posted there into their own threads.
+Checks for the do-not-type-here channel and takes care of checking attachments and reactions in #emote-suggestions.

 ## Commands